We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The medical community sometimes calls HDL cholesterol “good cholesterol” because it helps to remove LDL cholesterol, “bad cholesterol,” from the body, lowering the risk of cardiovascular issues.

-The Centers for Disease Control and Prevention (CDC) estimate that, in 2011 and 2012, 78 million American adults had levels of LDL cholesterol high enough to require treatment or other conditions that gave them a high risk of strokes and heart disease.
+The Centers for Disease Control and Prevention (CDC) estimate that, in 2011 and 2012,

 Researchers and health authorities hope to identify dietary changes that can help reduce the number of people at risk.